irvinleegc/irvinleegc.github.io/_posts/2017-01-09-Markdown-Syntax.md

 To do list:
  + learn markdown
  * write a post with markdown
+     + write the first paragraph
+     * write the last paragragh
  - write a blog with markdown
 ```
 **Output:**
 To do list:
  + learn markdown
  * write a post with markdown
+     + write the first paragraph
+     * write the last paragragh
  - write a blog with markdown

 **Example in HTML:**